anthonyGosme/loadbalancer/README.md

 At this level of abstraction easy to deal with the protocle.
 I use the Java 11 sun httpsever for inbound and Apache http client for outbound traffic request.

-1.B implementaion of a downstream server
+1.B implementaion of a downstream server (mock)
 ======
 1.B.1 implementaion
 -----

-I've implement downstream mock server in nodejs
+I've implement a downstream mock server in Node.js
 It send back the body, the headers received, a timestamp key Code quality

-1.B.2 cdoe quality
+1.B.2 code quality & test
 ------
-I use JSlint to check the coe

-1.B.3  test
----
-no specifc test,  but it used in integration test
+I use JSlint to check the code no unitary test, but the mock it used in integration test

 1.B.4 - why this solution ?
 -------
-A servedownstram mock allow to validate easly the proxy in real envirronement.
+A servedownstram mock allow to validate easyly the proxy in real envirronement.
-I choose nodeJS veacaue is fast to implements an package servet mock with it.
+I choose Node.js beacaue is fast to implements and package a server mock with it.

-part 2 automation & integrationn
+2 Automation & integrationn
 ===========

-1 Implementation
+2.A Implementation
 ---------
-The two server setup are dockerized (see the dockerFiles) then setup via helm when runnig helm "install lbproxy" the proxy configuration file is autamtly send to the proxy .
+The two server are dockerized (see the .DockerFile files) then setup is done via helm.
+When runnig helm "install lbproxy" the proxy configuration file is automatically send to the proxy server

 2 launch the mock
 ------------
-The first server to launch is de downstreams server mock (lbserverdown) :
+The first server to launch is the downstream server mock (lbserverdown) :
-	./lbserverdown/helm lbserverdown lbserverdown
+	cd helm
-configure the 3 IP
+	kubectl get pods -o wide | grep lbserverdown configure the 3 IP
 	retr
 	modify these ip in ./lbproxy/